-Kruze Consulting clients have raised over half a billion dollars in venture capital and seed funding in the past 12 months, and on average one of our startup clients is acquired a month.
+Kruze Consulting clients have raised over $5.5 billion in venture capital funding, and on average one of our startup clients is acquired a month.
 We know how quickly investments and acquisitions can come together, and recommend that startups are ready for due diligence ahead of time.

 Once your startups accounting and HR systems are in place, it makes sense to be aware of what materials you’ll need to complete a venture capital fund raising process.